-Melvyn Zarr has been at the center of legal instruction and public policy related to civil and criminal procedure in Maine for 40 years.
+Melvyn Zarr has been at the center of legal instruction and public policy related to criminal law and procedure in Maine for 40 years.
 After 40 years of full-time teaching, he now teaches in the Fall semester only.
-He teaches Civil Procedure to first- year students and Criminal Procedure to upper- class students.
-Students refer to his classes as fresh and innovative, and among their favorites during their law school careers.
+Students describe his classes as fresh and innovative, and among their favorites during their law school careers.
 His “Zarrian approach” to learning and the “Zarrian Principles,” such as “The law is a Lawyer-Driven Process,” are cemented in Maine Law tradition and serve as an educational foundation for generations of law students.

 Professor Zarr began his career in 1963 as a civil rights lawyer with the NAACP Legal Defense and Education Fund, where he developed an expertise in helping his clients, including Rev. Martin Luther King, Jr., find refuge in the federal courts.
 He also conducted civil rights litigation in Mississippi and Alabama.
 He later served as co-director of the Massachusetts Law Reform Institute, focusing on poverty law.